rubensworks/article-privacy-decentralized/content/background.md

 and [reducing the number of HTTP requests for Triple Pattern Fragments](cite:cites tpf_amf).
 In the context of federated querying, the [SPARQL ASK response has been enhanced with Bloom filters to share a summary of the matching results](cite:cites bloomsparqlask), which allows overlaps between different sources to be identified.

-In the proposed privacy-preserving federation framework, Bloom filters are used to encode encrypted triple components that are available within each source, and aggregators are responsible for aggregating privacy-preserving summaries for several Solid data pods.
+In the proposed efficient privacy-preserving federated query execution framework, Bloom filters are used to encode encrypted triple components that are available within each source, and aggregators are responsible for aggregating privacy-preserving summaries for several Solid data pods.

 ### Access Control